You will find below all the info you need to know about the tour. I divided it into expanding sections to make it easier to read 🙂

 - Minimum participants 3, maximum 8 to 10.
 Full is full.

-- There is an extra discount of $100 for the first 3 people who register!
+- There may be an extra discount of $100 for the first 3 people who register!
 Use the coupon code: WEBSPECIAL

 Further Discounts & Payment Plans: